faicalsaid/WindowsIOTLEDMatrix/README.md

 The library is still not very fast and does some flickering.
 Any help will be apreciated.
 This library was based on the work of https://github.com/mattdh666/rpi-led-matrix-panel

+This c# library is initiate as a contribution by Highwave Creations http://www.highwave.org